dxos/dxos/docs/design/mesh-signal.md

 message SwarmEvent {
   message PeerAvailable {
     bytes peer = 1;
-    // When the kube emitting this message discovered the event, eg through a Join RPC or the responses it triggered
-    // through announceBackTo.
-    google.protobuf.Timestamp discovered = 2;
+    google.protobuf.Timestamp since = 2;
-    // When, if at all (handle the default value as not), this availability would expires were it not re-announced, like
+    // When, if at all, this availability would expires were it not re-announced, like
-    // periodically in Pub/Sub with some margin such that kubes going offline unexpectedly lead to offline status. google.protobuf.Timestamp until = 3;
+    // periodically in Pub/Sub with some margin such that kubes going offline unexpectedly lead to offline status. optional google.protobuf.Timestamp until = 3;

     // Only relevant in Pub/Sub.
-Optional, the host topic to eagerly send PeerAvailable messages back to. bytes announceBackToHost = 4;
+Optional, the host topic to eagerly send PeerAvailable messages back to. optional bytes announceBackToHost = 4;
   }

   message PeerLeft {